awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 #### Provision an IPv6 address range that's not publicly advertised<a name="byoip-provision-non-public"></a>

 By default, an address range is provisioned to be publicly advertised to the internet\.
 You can provision an IPv6 address range that will not be publicly advertised\.
+For routes that are not publicly advertisable, the provisioning process generally completes within minutes\.
 When you associate an IPv6 CIDR block from a non\-public address range with a VPC, the IPv6 CIDR can only be accessed through an AWS Direct Connect connection\.

 An ROA is not required to provision a non\-public address range\.